Free school meals

 • support under part six of the Immigration and Asylum Act 1999

-If you live in Barnsley and your child goes to school in Barnsley fill in our application form below.
+If you live in Barnsley and your child goes to school in Barnsley fill in our online form.

-If you live in Barnsley, but your child goes to school in another area such as Rotherham, Doncaster, Sheffield, Leeds, Wakefield, Bradford or Kirklees you should apply to the relevant Local Authority for your child’s school.
+If you live in Barnsley, but your child goes to school in another area such as Rotherham, Doncaster, Sheffield, Leeds, Wakefield, Bradford or Kirklees, you should apply to the relevant council for your child’s school.

-If you live in Rotherham, Doncaster, Sheffield, Leeds, kirklees or Wakefield, but your child goes to school in Barnsley, fill in our application form above for free school meals.
+If you live in Rotherham, Doncaster, Sheffield, Leeds, Kirklees or Wakefield, but your child goes to school in Barnsley, fill in our online form above.

 What changes do I need to tell you about?